Ember, known for keeping coffee hot, builds a shipping box to keep vaccines cold

 Now Ember, the company you might know from its battery-powered mugs that keep your coffee the perfect temperature, is making a big play on the cold supply chain.
 It’s developed the Ember Cube, what it claims to be the world’s first refrigerated, cloud-trackable shipping box.
 Despite being no heavier than a cardboard alternative loaded with freeze packs, the high-tech Cube is capable of keeping its cargo at 41°F degrees for up to 72 hours, even in desert conditions.
 It’s also built to be super durable—estimated to offer a decade of use.

 The Cube itself would be less relevant if Ember didn’t already have its first client: Cardinal Health.
 Cardinal is one of the largest distribution companies in healthcare, doing $162 billion in revenue a year by shipping medical supplies, like prescription drugs, to hospitals and drug stores (CVS accounts for 30% of Cardinal’s business).
-While the cold chain only represents about 40% of Cardinal’s volume, it represents about 60% of its revenue.
+While the cold chain only represents about 40% of Cardinal’s specialty shipment volume, it represents about 60% of its revenue.

 In an exclusive arrangement with Ember, Cardinal Health will begin using Ember Cubes in shipments later this year.
 As the project reaches scale toward the end of 2022, the companies estimate that the Cube will save 7 million pounds of packaging waste from landfills a year—in the form of single-serve cardboard, Styrofoam, and ice packs that temperature-sensitive medicines are shipped today.

 Part of Cardinal’s impetus is that it predicts more drugs and treatments requiring cold temperatures.
 But they’re also being realistic about the shifting climate.
-“The environment is getting hotter and hotter as well, and [we need] to ensure we can handle these products the best for patients at all time,” says Heidi Hunter, president of Cardinal Health.
+“The environment is getting hotter and hotter as well, and [we need] to ensure we can handle these products the best for patients at all time,” says Heidi Hunter, president of Cardinal Health Specialty Solutions.

 Developing the Cube

 Today, Ember is a California company with 137 employees, and all of its products are some variety of smart coffee cup.
 But like many Silicon Valley types, Ember founder Clay Alexander doesn’t see his company as something that can be as easily pigeonholed by the market.
-It is a thermal management company, and Ember has more than 100 patents in temperature-control technologies that it would like to leverage across more industries.
+It is a thermal management company, and Ember has more than 100 patents in temperature-control and other technologies that it would like to leverage across more industries.

 More than four years ago, Ember board member Wyatt Decker was the CEO of the Mayo Clinic.
 He served as an inroad for Ember to meet with Mayo Clinic staff for a bit of market research.